 Mealybugs and their white secretion on leaves

 Pests that might affect your peperomia plant include mealybugs.
-Mealybugs are sap sucking insects that leave a sticky substance called honeydew on leaves.
-This can cause a sooty mould to grow.
+Mealybugs are sap-sucking insects that leave a sticky substance called honeydew on leaves.
+This can cause sooty mould to grow.
 Remove mealybugs with tweezers if there aren't too many.
 For large infestations you may have to use a soapy spray or a biological control.

-Peperomia are easy plants to look after and generally disease-free, but keep an eye out for any of the following common problems for house plants, which can usually be fixed by altering your watering regime.
+Peperomia are easy plants to look after and are generally disease-free, but keep an eye out for any of the following common problems for houseplants, which can usually be fixed by altering your watering regime:

-Mould on the soil could mean that your peperomia is getting too much shade or that you have given it too much water.
+• Mould on the soil could mean that your peperomia is in too much shade or that you have given it too much water – move the plant or reduce watering

 Best varieties of peperomia to grow